 The Kappa coefficient equals 1 if all animals always perform the same activity at the same time (full synchronization).
 It equals 0 when animals are not synchronised more than at random.

 Other methods can be found in the literature to compare the synchrony observed to that expected on a randomised dataset: calculating a dispersion index (Raussi et al., 2011) or applying Monte-Carlo methods (Whitehead, 1999).
 These two options are rarely used in the literature on behaviour (e.g., we did not find studies using the dispersion index apart from that of Raussi et al. (2011)).
-In most case, they actually may not have added value compared to the Kappa coefficient of agreement.
+In most cases, these methods may not have added value compared to the Kappa coefficient of agreement.

 The activity categories should be carefully chosen.
 If there are too many categories (e.g., detailing precisely what the animals do when standing active: walking, scratching, interacting with each other), the animals will seem little synchronised whereas if there are too few categories (e.g., active vs. inactive) they will seem very synchronised.
 Asher and Collins (2012) recommend using 5 activity categories in laying hens.
-It must be considered whether we expect that there can be or not social facilitation of an activity (that is an animal engaging in an activity encourages the other to do so).
-In ruminants, ruminating appears as a reflex activity, ruminating thus should not be used as a separate category but rather included in lying and standing idling (i.e., postures when ruminating can occur) because we do not expect social facilitation of ruminating.
+It must be considered whether or not we expect social facilitation of an activity to occur (that is one animal engaging in an activity leads to other animals engaging in the same activity).
+In ruminants, ruminating appears as a reflex activity, ruminating thus should not be used as a separate activity but rather included in lying and standing idling (i.e., postures when ruminating can occur) because we do not expect social facilitation of ruminating.

-To be interpreted in terms of positive relationship, the synchrony needs to be estimated between animals that have about the same time budget (i.e., same amount of time spent in each activity per day).
-For instance, although a cow has a strong bound to its new-born calf, the apparent synchrony between them may be low because the cow spends lot of the time foraging whereas the calf spends more time lying (Veissier et al., 1990).
+To be interpreted in terms of a positive relationship between two animals, the synchrony needs to be estimated between animals that have about the same time budget (i.e., same amount of time spent in each activity per day).
+For instance, although a cow has a strong bond to its new-born calf, the apparent synchrony between them may be low because the cow spends lot of the time foraging whereas the calf spends more time lying (Veissier et al., 1990).

 Biological meaning